Weakly contractible space

 In mathematics, a topological space is said to be weakly contractible if all of its homotopy groups are trivial.

-Property
+Equivalently, a space is weakly contractible if it is weakly homotopy equivalent to a point.

+Properties

-It follows from Whitehead's Theorem that if a CW-complex is weakly contractible then it is contractible.
+Every contractible space is weakly contractible; conversely, it follows from Whitehead's theorem that every weakly contractible CW-complex is contractible.
+For general topological spaces only the former implication holds.

-Example
+Every weakly contractible space is in particular path-connected, simply connected and aspherical.

+Examples

 Define $S^\infty$ to be the inductive limit of the spheres $S^n, n\ge 1$.
 Then this space is weakly contractible.
 Since $S^\infty$ is moreover a CW-complex, it is also contractible.
 See Contractibility of unit sphere in Hilbert space for more.

-The Long Line is an example of a space which is weakly contractible, but not contractible.
-This does not contradict Whitehead theorem since the Long Line does not have the homotopy type of a CW-complex.
+The long line is an example of a space which is weakly contractible, but not contractible.
+This does not contradict Whitehead's theorem since the long line does not have the homotopy type of a CW-complex.

 Another prominent example for this phenomenon is the Warsaw circle.